First U.S. Space Force Guardian launches into space

 |Downloads:

-This work, First U.S. Space Force Guardian launches into space, by TSgt Zoe Russell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First U.S. Space Force Guardian launches into space, by SrA Spencer Contreras, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.